dcdpr/btcr-DID-method/README.md

 To support the development of our DID method, we created two command-line applications.
-The first application, `txid2txref`, can convert bitcoin transaction ids, or [txids](https://bitcoin.org/en/glossary/txid), to [txrefs](https://github.com/bitcoin/bips/blob/master/bip-0136.mediawiki), and vice-versa.
+The first application, `txid2txref`, can convert Bitcoin transaction ids, or [txids](https://bitcoin.org/en/glossary/txid), to [txrefs](https://github.com/bitcoin/bips/blob/master/bip-0136.mediawiki), and vice-versa.
 It uses bitcoind to verify the transactions.
 The second